 These devices comply with EC Directive 2006/95/EC for a Class A digital device.
 They have been tested and found to comply with EN55022/CISPR22 and EN55024/CISPR24.
 In a domestic environment these products may cause radio interference in which case the user may be required to take adequate measures.
 To meet EC requirements, shielded cables must be used to connect the equipment and other peripherals.
-Analog A/V cables connected to Matrox MXO2 Mini must be limited to less than three meters to comply with EEC and EMC directives.
 These products have been tested in a typical Class A compliant host system.
 It is assumed that these products will also achieve compliance in any Class A compliant system.